About Ashland County

 How to search for someone recently arrested in Ashland County, Ohio?

 To search for someone recently arrested in Ashland County, Ohio, you can contact the Ashland County Jail.
 The jail is located at 1205 East Main Street, Ashland, Ohio.
-You can use the inmate lookup process by visiting the Ashland County Sheriff's Office website, which provides an online inmate search tool for current detainees.
+You can use the inmate lookup process by visiting the this jurisdiction Sheriff's Office website, which provides an online inmate search tool for current detainees.
 For further assistance, you may call the jail directly at (419) 281-9009.

 Mugshots or booking photos in Ashland County, Ohio, can be obtained through the Ashland County Sheriff's Office.
 The Sheriff's Office may provide access to these records via their official website or in person at their office located at 1205 East Main Street, Ashland, Ohio.
-It is advisable to check their online portal for any available resources or contact them directly for more information on accessing booking photos.
+You should check their online portal for any available resources or contact them directly for more information on accessing booking photos.

 To obtain a criminal background check in Ashland County, Ohio, you should contact the Ohio Bureau of Criminal Investigation (BCI).
 Locally, you can initiate the process through the Ashland County Sheriff's Office, which may require fingerprinting.
 The BCI provides detailed instructions on their website for requesting background checks, including the necessary forms and fees involved.